MinaProtocol/mina/docs/demo.md

 Hello!
 We'll walk you through a short demo to get a local testnet running using Coda.

-Specifically, you'll download a docker image, run it, then play around with the command line interface to create a wallet and send/receive transactions.
+Specifically, you'll download a docker image, run it, then play around with the command line interface to create a wallet and send/receive payments.

 ## Helpful links